After studying this chapter, the student should understand the following basic principles of this drug class:

 Although NSAIDs are considered relatively safe medications, such widespread use means that a significant number of individuals who take them are unable to tolerate certain side effects.
 Although gastrointestinal (GI) toxicity has been estimated to occur in only about 2 cases per 10,000 NSAID prescriptions dispensed,34 this extrapolates to the rather startling figure of 14,000 yearly cases of serious GI complications, based on the over 70 million NSAID prescriptions filled in 1991.6 Such complications have led to the continued search for "safer" agents such as the cyclooxygenase-2(COX-2) inhibitors that have been introduced in recent years.

 Considering that athletic trainers cannot prescribe or dispense prescription or OTC medications, why is this an important topic?101 If the athletic trainer understands the actions, indications, and side effects of corticosteroid and NSAID use, he or she can continue to play a pivotal role in all aspects of an athlete's treatment and rehabilitation plan.
-A thorough understanding of drug actions, interactions, and effects also enables the athletic trainer to educate athletes about ...
+A thorough understanding of drug actions, interactions, and effects also enables the athletic trainer to educate athletes ...